Our objective is to ensure a fun and life-enriching experience for each participant.

 Students learn the fundamentals of point and shoot photography as they are taught how to see the world around them in a new way.
 The first class (instruction and orientation) is held in the studio.
 After that, students meet at a variety of scenic locations in the area where they can explore and take photos.
 The final class is held in the studio again, where the instructor reviews the photos with the students and helps them each select a final photograph to be printed, framed, and included in a group show.

 Working as a comedy troupe, students learn the techniques of acting, improvisation, teamwork and comedic timing, as well as how to write, film, and perform in an original comedic sketch in the spirit of “Saturday Night Live” (but family-friendly).

 At the end of the six weeks, the final edited scene is premiered to the public at a showcase event.
 Each student also receives an edited version of the show on DVD.

 Students work with experienced musicians as they learn how to improvise musically in a group performance environment.

 In the Music Collective workshop (Buffalo), students explore different instruments to discover their strengths and interests, then work together to improvise and create musical pieces.
 During the final class, they have an open rehearsal/performance for family and friends.

-In the Jam Band workshop (Nashville), students form an ensemble using a variety of instruments, then learn to freely express themselves through guided improvisations, drum circles, musical games, and other techniques designed to encourage spontaneous composition.
+In the Jam Band workshop (Los Angeles), students form an ensemble using a variety of instruments, then learn to freely express themselves through guided improvisations, drum circles, musical games, and other techniques designed to encourage spontaneous composition.
 At the end of the workshop students will perform at a showcase event.